Millersville University: Lombardo Welcome Center

+The Lombardo Welcome Center has received multiple awards for its sustainability and design, including the Zero Energy Certification from the International Living Future Institute (making it the first building in Pennsylvania to do so), the Engineering Excellence Grand Award from the American Council of Engineering Companies (ACEC), and the Award of Excellence from the AIA Eastern PA.

 Francine G. McNairy Library & Learning Forum

 Originally built from 1965 to 1967 on the grounds of Old Main, the Helen Ganser Library closed its doors in 2011 for an extensive 2-year renovation project and re-opened in 2013 as the Francine G. McNairy Library & Learning Forum.
 The entire complex is named after Millersville's 13th President, Dr. Francine McNairy, who began her career at Millersville first as Provost and Vice President of Academic Affairs before becoming president in 2003.
-Ganser Hall, named for Helen A. Ganser (1911-1952), librarian and head of the Library Science Department, is the 9-story building that houses the university's academic collection.
+Ganser Hall, named for Helen A. Ganser (1911–1952), librarian and head of the Library Science Department, is the 9-story building that houses the university's academic collection.
 Serving as the academic heart of campus for over 40 years, Ganser Hall began with the two famous "Bookwalks" of 1967.

-Currently, the Library offers a laptop borrowing service for students, has rooms available for reservation, is home to a 24-hour study room and is a part of the EZ-Borrow network, where students, faculty and staff can request a book from another library and arrives in as little as four days to the circulation desk.
-The Library also hosts several student-worker positions each semester.

-Bus service

-The Red Rose Transit Authority (RRTA) provides bus service to Millersville University via the Route 16, MU Xpress, and MU Park City Xpress routes.
-The Route 16 bus operates daily year-round and connects the university to Lancaster.
-The MU Xpress bus operates on weekdays while the university is in session as a loop route around the campus.
-The MU Park City Xpress operates daily while the university is in session and connects the university to the Park City Center shopping mall.
-Students with their university ID can ride Route 16, MU Xpress, and MU Park City Xpress for free when the university is in session.

 Performing arts

-Millersville's Office of Visual and Performing Arts manages two performing arts centers in Lancaster County: The Ware Center and Winter Visual & Performing Arts Center.
+Millersville's Office of Visual and Performing Arts manages two performing arts centers in Lancaster County: The Ware Center for the Arts and Winter Visual & Performing Arts Center.